wrcarpenter/Pythonic-Poker/README.md

 ![Screenshot](https://github.com/wrcarpenter/Pythonic-Poker/blob/main/Images/ace_of_pythons.png)
 # Pythonic Poker
-Poker bot implemented in Python (work in progress).
+Poker implemented from scratch in Python (work in progress).

 The main goal is to create and test a poker strategy/algo that can reasonably be implemented by a player at a game table.
 There are numerous poker algorithms that are highly optimized (think Counter-Factual Regret Minimization) and can routinely beat professional players, but they cannot actually be implemented in a 'real-life' poker setting.